 EFT (Emotionally Freeing Technique) is another theory for processing feelings.
 This is a method I’ve just started to get to try, but so far, I’ve enjoyed it.
 In this case, EFT is great for specific situations that may trigger certain emotions you struggle with.
 For example, it’s an ideal way to learn how to let go of the anger that you may be working with.

 Similar to acupuncture, EFT focuses on the meridian points — or energy hot spots — to restore balance to your body’s energy.
 It’s believed that restoring this energy balance can relieve symptoms a negative experience or emotion may have caused.

 Proponents say the tapping helps you access your body’s energy and send signals to the part of the brain that controls stress.
 They claim that stimulating the meridian points through EFT tapping can reduce the stress or negative emotion you feel from your issue, ultimately restoring balance to your disrupted energy.
 3

 During the EFT session, you usually tap and repeat affirmations or sentences that the instructor suggests.
-You can create your own EFT session but I’ve found using the EFT app has been great.
-They have a few free tapping sequences you can use for all different emotions and situations.
-In EFT the instructor makes you think about particular situations that may be causing these feelings and work to decrease the response they cause over time.
+You can create your EFT session, but using the EFT app has been great.
+They have a few free-tapping sequences you can use for all different emotions and situations.
+In EFT, the instructor makes you think about particular situations causing these feelings and work to decrease the response they cause over time.
 They even get you to rate how you feel about the situation or experience before the session and after to see the effects it has!